Garrett Cooper Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.74 team ERA that ranks 20th across all league pitching staffs.
+- The Giants have the 19th-ranked team ERA across all MLB pitching staffs (4.73).

-- The Giants rank 20th in baseball in home runs allowed (21 total, 1.5 per game).
+- The Giants rank 20th in baseball in home runs given up (22 total, 1.5 per game).

-- Webb (0-3 with a 6.35 ERA and 22 strikeouts in 17 2/3 innings pitched) makes the start for the Giants, his fourth of the season.

-- In his last appearance on Tuesday, the right-hander tossed six innings against the Los Angeles Dodgers, allowing four earned runs while surrendering six hits.
+- Wood (0-0) takes the mound for the Giants to make his third start this season.

 © 2023 Data Skrive.
 All rights reserved.